MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/overview-policy.md

 [!INCLUDE [classic-client-deprecation](includes/classic-client-deprecation.md)]
 >

-An Azure Information Protection policy contains the following elements that you can configure:
+An Azure Information Protection policy contains the following elements:

 - Which labels are included that let administrators and users classify (and optionally, protect) documents and emails.